-When does fear go from normal emotion to problem?
+When does fear go from a normal emotion to a problem?

 As you learn how to overcome the fear of something, you must understand that it is a natural human emotion and something that you will face repeatedly in your life.
-Feeling fear is not what matters; it is how to overcome the fear that is important.
+Feeling fear is not what matters; it is how to overcome the important fear.

 These are normal reactions to fear, but if you find yourself developing extreme behaviour to avoid certain situations, you may need to talk to an expert.
 Ask your general practitioner for a recommendation.

 If your fear is getting in the way of your daily life but is relatively new or appears to have minor symptoms, your doctor may recommend simple lifestyle changes to help you gain control of your mind and health.
 All of us deal with high levels of stress and never-ending To-Do lists.
 When we become overwhelmed or exhausted by this over time, we are more prone to developing mental health troubles or nurturing negative thoughts.

 Here are some changes that teach you how to overcome the fear of something: